-- i) To investigate whether girl child has equal chance as boy child in the school set-up. - To find out challenges faced by the girl child in pursuit of her academic achievement. - iii) To determine the factors that influence perception on girl child education. - iv) To find out the effects of these challenges on the girl child education.
+- i.
+To find out whether girl child has equal chance as boy child in the school setup in Mashuuru Zone ,Mashuuru Division in Mashuuru District.To find out challenges faced by the girl child in pursuit of her academic achievement. - ii.
+To determine the factors that influence perception on girl child in Mashuuru Zone ,Mashuuru Division in Mashuuru District ducation - iii.
+To find out the effects/challenges on the girl child education in Mashuuru Zone Mashuuru Division in Mashuuru District